MAHMOUDMAMDOH8/DataMind-AI/arch/10 Text-to-SQL Architecture.md

 * Trino
 * Iceberg Gold

-to deliver secure, governed, and business-friendly analytics at scale.
+to provide secure, governed, and business-friendly access to enterprise data.